jrosen48/utk-homepage/content/post/2023-04-30-new-post-nsf-career-project-credible/index.md

 - the life sciences and environmental science
 - place-based learning and the outdoors

-There are outstanding partners for the project, especially [DataClassroom](https://dataclassroom.com) and the [Great Smoky Mountains Institute at Tremont](https://gsmit.org/) as well as partnering teachers in local schools.
+There are outstanding partners for the project, especially [DataClassroom](https://dataclassroom.com) and the [Great Smoky Mountains Institute at Tremont](https://gsmit.org/) as well as partnering teachers in local schools and an advisory board with some of the smartest and most critical (but kindest) people I know and have worked with.
 I am lucky to have two outstanding Ph.D. students (who will help and even push me to do great work) interested in working on the project.

 Here's the public abstract; a little more with some more detail for a "scientific audience" is [here](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2239152&HistoricalAwards=false).